Answered By: Darcy Gervasio Last Updated: Mar 29, 2017 Views: 675

 - The Library's CD collection

-- Over 4,000 CDs donated to Purchase College Library by David Byrne of Talking Heads fame.
+- A subset of 4,000 CDs in our collection were donated to Purchase College Library by David Byrne of Talking Heads fame.

 - See the Music Collection Stacks Map for more info.